Resolution of the Burrows-Wheeler Transform Conjecture: Converting LZ77 to Run Length BWT

-In most applications, we want to minimize $|S|$.
-Recall that the famous infinite Thue--Morse sequence $\T_{\rm TM}$~\cite{thue1, thue2} does not contain a substring of the form $W^3$.
-Thus, by density condition, any synchronizing set $S$ of the length-$n$ prefix of $\T_{\rm TM}$ satisfies $|S| = \Omega \left( \frac{n}{\tau} \right )$.
-Therefore, in general, we cannot hope to achieve an upper bound improving in the worst case upon the following one.
+In most applications, we want to minimize $|\S|$.
+Observe that the Thue--Morse sequence $\T_{\rm TM}$~\cite{thue1} does not contain any \emph{cube} (substring of the form $W^3$).
+Thus, by density condition, any synchronizing set $\S$ of the length-$n$ prefix of $\T_{\rm TM}$ satisfies $|\S| = \Omega \left( \frac{n}{\tau} \right )$ unless $n < 3\tau$.
+Therefore, we cannot hope to achieve an upper bound improving in the worst case upon the following one.